veD-tnayrB/realtime-chat/README.md

 ## Features:

-The features this project will have is:
+The features this project will have:

 ### Server